Overworking, Understaffing Put California Nursing Home Residents At Risk

 - Medication Errors: Depending on the level of care at an assisted living facility, nurses may be tasked with administering medications.
 When the nursing home is short-staffed, they may get flustered.
 Mistakes may include providing medication to the wrong patient, delivering the wrong medication, errors in dosage, or administering through an improper route.

 - Negligent Supervision: When overworked and understaffed, many nurses will need to rely on assistance from junior-level nurse practitioners.
 These individuals may have less experience, insufficient training, and a lack of proper credentials.
 Failure to monitor and supervise increases the potential for serious harm to residents.

 Residents of nursing facilities have rights, but the circumstances often put family members in the position of taking action.
 If your loved one suffered harm because of an overworked, understaffed nursing crew, you may qualify to seek compensation for all losses that result.
 On behalf of the resident, you may pursue the assisted living center for such monetary damages as medical costs, pain and suffering, emotional distress, and a refund for funds paid to the facility for the resident’s care.

 Talk to a California Nursing Home Abuse Lawyer About Your Remedies

 Overtasked nurses tend to make errors in providing care, but it is encouraging to know that residents have legal remedies.
 It is often up to family members to pursue them, and our team at Venardi Zurada, LLP can assist with the process.
-For more information, please contact our offices in Oakland, Walnut Creek, or Redding, CA to set up a free consultation.
+For more information, please contact our offices in Oakland or Walnut Creek, CA to set up a free consultation.